 - 1. Describe when, where, how and how often the services will be monitored. - 2.
 Indicate who will be responsible for monitoring and evaluating the effectiveness of the services.

 Name of Student DOB Grade Date Rachel Bowen 1/24/2001 5 4/20/2010

-- 1. Attach the "Gifted Characteristics Checklist." - 2.
-Indicate learning strengths and weaknesses of the student. - 3.
+- 1. Indicate learning strengths and weaknesses of the student. - 2.
 Indicate learning styles of the student.